Nazi concentration camps in Norway

 The Nazi authorities destroyed most of the records related to the camps and prisons they ran during the occupation.
 Effectively every local prison was used for these purposes by the Nazis, but several full-fledged camps were also established.

-Finnmark and Troms county

 Finnmark

-In then-county of Finnmark, 110 prison camps had a total of around 14,000 prisoners, including 10,000 Soviet POWs that had been transported to Oslo via Germany, then on to Trondheim before being sailed northwards.
+In the county of Finnmark, 110 prison camps had a total of around 14,000 prisoners, including 10,000 Soviet POWs that had been transported to Oslo via Germany, then on to Trondheim before being sailed northwards.
 Some prisoners came from the German penal system.
 Some prisoners were Norwegian including those who had been linked to the so-called Teacher Strike of 1942.